 Step 2a: If you don’t have a specific project idea yet, work backwards from your goals

 It may be the case that you don't have a specific project idea in mind: do not fret!
 This is a great place to be.
 Just put on your scientist cap and think about your theory of change of the world, and then figure out ways to test it.
 (Don't worry, this is not as intimidating as it sounds!)
+If you're thinking of a project for your career, you might find this post bye Lynette Bye useful.

 Once you come up with a few ideas, move on to Step 2b.